DescartesResearch/TeaStore/GET_STARTED.md

 * _tools.descartes.teastore.persistence_: Persistence Provider Service
 * _tools.descartes.teastore.image_: Image Provider Service

-Service register at a separate simple registry, which is provided with the TeaStore.
+Services register at a separate simple registry, which is provided with the TeaStore.
 Any service registering with the registry is automatically called by all other services which require it.

 The TeaStore is designed to be a reference / test application to be used in benchmarks and tests.
 Some of its envisioned use-cases are:
 * Testing performance model extractors and predictors for distributed applications